Bachelor’s degree in accounting classes & curriculum details

 Earning a bachelor’s degree represents your opportunity to confidently enter a growing career field with excellent upward mobility.
 Investing in yourself is always worth it – and we exist to help you earn the education you need to continue advancing your career!

+There are many different types of accountants with varying levels of required education.
 Herzing offers the following undergraduate accounting degree options:

 - Associate of Science in Accounting/Associate of Applied Science in Accounting